 Inventories, if any, are valued at cost using the first-in/first-out method.
+The costs of governmental fund-type inventories are recorded as expenditures when consumed rather than when purchased.

-Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaid items.
+Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaid items in both government-wide and fund financial statements.